What is SEPA and how does it work?

 It really is that simple.

-How long does it take?
+How long do SEPA payments take?

 SEPA payments are very quick, as speeding up transfer times is their intended purpose.

-Unlike traditional SWIFT transfers which take up to 5 business days to complete, the processing time of a SEPA payment is 24 hours as long as the sender conducts the transfer before the 'cut-off' time set by the sender's bank, which is usually during the mid-afternoon.
+Unlike traditional SWIFT transfers, which take up to 5 business days to complete, the processing time of a SEPA payment is 24 hours as long as the sender conducts the transfer before the 'cut-off' time set by the sender's bank, which is usually during the mid-afternoon.

 If it is sent after the cut-off time, a SEPA payment takes between 36 and 48 hours, depending on bank cut-off times, business days, and holidays.

-Effectively, the recipient will receive their funds into their bank account on the same day if the funds are sent via a SEPA payment in the morning, and often the next day (if the next day is a business day) if the funds are sent after the sender's bank cut-off time.
+Effectively, the recipient will receive their funds in their bank account on the same day if the funds are sent via a SEPA payment in the morning, and often the next day (if the next day is a business day) if the funds are sent after the sender's bank cut-off time.

-Within the SEPA system, there is also the possibility to conduct a ‘SEPA Instant Transfer” for which a sender can pay a higher fee and the recipient receives the money within 10 seconds as long as the recipient is within one of the 36 SEPA countries.
+Within the SEPA system, there is also the possibility to conduct a 'SEPA Instant Transfer" for which a sender can pay a higher fee, and the recipient receives the money within 10 seconds as long as the recipient is within one of the 36 SEPA countries.

 SEPA money transfer SWIFT money transfer